-- Key Skills to include English/Literacy, Mathematics/Numeracy and Information & Communication Technology
+Key Skills to include English (Literacy and Communication), Mathematics (Numeracy) Science and Information & Communication Technology including online safety.

-- Personal and Physical Development to include Personal, Social, Health Education (including sex and relationship education), Physical Education, Life Skills and Food Technology and Physical Education and Sports.
+Personal and Physical Development to include ACE Targets, Personal, Social, Health Education (including awareness of keeping safe), Relationship and Sex Education, Life Skills and Food Technology and Physical Education and Sports.

-- Creative Arts to include Music, Art and Design Technology which is supplemented with extracurricular opportunities to extend knowledge and understanding and improve skills.
+Creative Arts to include Music, Art and Design Technology which is supplemented with extracurricular opportunities to extend knowledge and understanding and improve skills.

-- Knowledge and Understanding of the World which promotes equality and fosters greater understanding of others to include Humanities (Geography, History, Religious Education), Careers Education and keeping safe from extremism and radicalisation.
+Knowledge and Understanding of the World which promotes equality and fosters greater understanding of others to include Humanities (Geography, History, Religious Education), Careers Education and keeping safe from extremism and radicalisation.

 In addition, we have a Learning Resource Centre to support with one to one and small group learning interventions.
 Additional support is available, where appropriate, through Speech and Language, Physio and Occupational Therapy (the latter two provided by the NHS).

 Learning takes place in the classroom, in the school grounds with our Forest School teacher, out in the local community and on school trips further afield in preparation for adulthood.
 We use local swimming facilities and riding for the disabled (RDA).
 Our older students benefit from a classroom in town, our college flat and a local day centre to help them develop independent living skills.
-Other opportunities include our weekly ‘Carousel’ which gives pupils a chance to try a range of different clubs each term, from Lego to Yoga, and ACE lessons (activities of creativity and exploration).
-Both Carousel and ACE help our pupils to cultivate hobbies and interests.
+Other opportunities include our work-related learning programme and ACE lessons (activities centred on EHCPs) which focus on helping individuals to achieve their life-goals.